top of page

 Luncheon Lecture Series

 The Food for Thought Luncheon Lecture Series is a favorite part of our annual spring programming.
 Each lecture is held in the Community Room of the Capt.
 James Missroon House, overlooking the High Battery at the Foundation's headquarters.
-Each Food for Thought program includes a light lunch provided by Caviar and Bananas and an opportunity for a short question and answer period after each intimate program.
+Each Food for Thought Lecture includes a light lunch and an opportunity for a short question and answer period after each intimate program.

 Food for Thought Luncheon Lecture Series